-Then came the iron age or Celtic period between roughly 800 BCE and, in Cornwall, CE 100-200.
-Iron age people were roughly the same people as before, but society and culture changed radically.
-The building of ancient sites changed too: hilltop camps ('hillforts'), rounds (lowland enclosures), settlements, fogous, cliff castles and holy wells became important.
+Then came the iron age or Celtic period between around 800 BCE and, in Cornwall, CE 200 (earlier upcountry in England because of the Roman invasion).
+Iron age people were roughly the same people as before, but society and culture had changed radically.
+The building of ancient sites changed too: hilltop camps (hillforts), rounds (lowland enclosures), settlements, fogous, cliff castles and holy wells became important.

 Though well rooted in all that had happened beforehand, the Celtic/iron age period brought a cultural upswing from around 500 BCE onward - around the same time as the rise of classical Greece.
 Iron age people were nature-lovers in a different way to bronze age people.
-They weren't great temple builders or geoengineering nerds as the bronzies - they preferred natural features such as springs, great trees, glades and hilltops.
-Though writing was available to them, they wrote nothing down.
+They weren't great temple builders or geoengineering nerds like the bronzies - they preferred natural features such as springs, trees, glades and hilltops.
+Writing was available to them, yet they wrote nothing down.

-In the medieval period Cornwall was increasingly affected by Norman and Roman Catholic influences, though it wasn't exactly invaded - it was by degrees infiltrated and incorporated.
+In the medieval period from around CE 900 onwards Cornwall was increasingly affected by Norman and Roman Catholic influences, though it wasn't invaded - instead it was infiltrated and incorporated in small steps.
 During this time church-building took place on former ancient sites in Penwith at St Buryan, Ludgvan, Pen Sans, Paul, Madron, Sancreed, St Erth, St Ives, Hayle and St Just.

 The archaeological ages (neolithic, bronze, iron) do not represent social, spiritual and cultural periods - they are based instead on material artefacts and the stone or metals used in tools.
-This was important inasmuch as developing material technologies increased people's capabilities, but major changes of culture and viewpoint happened at other times from these.
+This was important inasmuch as developing material technologies increased people's capabilities and they did affect society, but major changes of culture and viewpoint happened at other times from these.